imixs/imixs-saga/README.md

 More details about the imixs/wildfly image, which is the base image for Imixs-Workflow, can be found [here](https://hub.docker.com/r/imixs/wildfly/).

-# docker-compose
-You can simplify the start process of Imixs-Workflow by using 'docker-compose'.
-The following example shows a docker-compose.yml file for imixs-workflow:

-	postgres:
-	  image: postgres:9.6.1
-	  environment:
-	    POSTGRES_PASSWORD: adminadmin
-	    POSTGRES_DB: imixs-microservice

-	imixsworkflow:
-	  image: imixs/imixs-microservice
-	  environment:
-	    WILDFLY_PASS: adminadmin
-	  ports:
-	    - "8080:8080"
-	    - "9990:9990"
-	  links:
-	    - postgres:postgres

-Run start imixs-wokflow with docker-compose run:

-	docker-compose up

-Take care about the link to the postgres container.
-The host name 'postgres' is needed to be used in the standalone.xml configuration file in wildfly to access the postgres server for the database pool configuration.

 # Contribute
 General information about Imixs-Workflow can be found the the [project home](http://www.imixs.org).
 The sources for this docker image are available on [Github](https://github.com/imixs-docker/imixs-workflow).
 Please report any issues.